eklingen/vinyl-stream-sass/README.md

 ```

 3. Run `yarn` or `npm` to install it.
-4. Pass the `experimentalBinary: true` option.
+4. Pass the `experimentalTryBinary: true` option.

 ```
 sassWrapper({